Our Ministry Team

 Jae spent his early years living in Los Angeles and his teen and college years in Seattle.
 Jae graduated from University of Washington where he attained a B.A. in Communications with a minor in Entrepreneurship.
 And after working for a few years sensing God’s call, he enrolled in Regent College at Vancouver, British Columbia graduating with a Master of Divinity.

-Jae has served youth, college, young adults, and adult ministry for over 12 years.
+Jae has served youth, college, young adults, and adult ministry.
 He also participated in mission trips all over the world: Tijuana, Mexico, Hong Kong, Beijing, China, Tibet, and South Korea.

 Jae enjoys spending time with family.
 He is happily married to Esther who is a Chicago native.
-They have a fun loving son Luke who just recently turned one.
+They have a fun loving son, Luke.
 Jae loves to talk to people about his faith journey and has an eye for beauty in all of God’s creation including art, design, and culture.
 When he has free time, he loves watching and playing all kinds of sports from basketball, ping pong, tennis, and golf.
 He also loves watching YouTube videos and connecting with people on social media.

 Kirsten Hedegaard Director of Music